 About the show

 The cameo performances were originally designed as a 'vignette', a short programme in its own right.
-The short 'filler' programmes originally designed to be watched more than once, which is why each item will have a running time of between 2mins and 5 mins so that it could be repeated, as one might do with a favourite sound track or song.
+The short 'filler' programmes in our original concept were designed to be watched more than once, which is why each item will have a running time of between 2mins and 5 mins so that it could be repeated, as one might do with a favourite sound track or song.

 Comic & Dramatic Monologues